"The drama and the trauma of the relationship you have when you're 16 can mirror the one you have when you're 26. Life repeats itself." —Taylor Swift

-PTSD can only be diagnosed if more than 4 weeks has passed since a traumatic event; prior to that point, most reactions are considered normal but if severe may verge diagnostically into Acute Stress Disorder.
-PTSD early on in life especially can lead to complex PTSD (cPTSD), with effects on development of personality and identity, and generally resulting from abuse and neglect as a child.
+PTSD can only be diagnosed if more than four weeks have passed since a traumatic event; prior to that point, most reactions are considered normal, but if severe may verge diagnostically into Acute Stress Disorder.
+PTSD, early on in life especially, can lead to complex PTSD (cPTSD), with effects on the development of personality and identity, generally resulting from abuse and neglect as a child.

 PTSD and the stress-response system

 For example, blood flow to the muscles increases, the heart works harder, we become mentally far more alert and sometimes flooded with fear, and we are ready to do what is necessary to survive.
-When the crisis passes, the parasympathetic system kicks in, and blood flow resumes a normal pattern, the body relaxes and we may need to use the restroom, emotions and thinking settles back down, and we may even at that point need to fuel up before “crashing”.
+When the crisis passes, the parasympathetic system kicks in, and blood flow resumes a normal pattern, the body relaxes, and we may need to use the restroom.
+Our emotions and thinking settle back down, and we may even at that point need to fuel up before “crashing.”

 The brain on PTSD

-Given how diverse PTSD is, as with the case with all disorders involving the brain, we don’t have a detailed understanding of what actually happens to cause PTSD, for different kinds of PTSD at different time points.
-To date, most research has looked at a mixed group of mainly patients with chronic PTSD, with a variety of changes throughout the brain.
+Given how diverse PTSD is, as is the case with all disorders involving the brain, we don’t have a detailed understanding of what actually happens to cause different kinds of PTSD at different time points.
+To date, most research has looked at a mixed group of patients with mostly chronic PTSD, with a variety of changes throughout the brain.

-Areas of the brain identified to be different in PTSD include the hippocampus, which deals with memory and sense of self; the amygdala, a main emotion center of the brain emotional systems (limbic system) and a key player in the brain’s state at rest; and the anterior cingulate cortex, which is a key hub in networks for emotion and thought, learning, conflict-resolution and notably, top-down control of the limbic system via direct connections with the amygdala.
+The areas of the brain identified to be different in PTSD include the hippocampus, which deals with our memory and sense of self; the amygdala, a main emotion center of the brain emotional systems (limbic system) and a key player in the brain’s state at rest; and the anterior cingulate cortex, which is a key hub in networks for emotion and thought, learning, conflict-resolution, and, notably, top-down control of the limbic system via direct connections with the amygdala.

 PTSD, psychoradiology, and earthquakes

-Researchers used “proton magnetic resonance spectroscopy” (H-MRS) to gauge not only the volume of the amygdala (amygdalae, actually, or amygdalas because there is one on each side), and metabolic activity in the anterior cingulate cortex (cortices, or cortexes) using spectroscopy, which allows us to infer what molecules are present from analyzing the distribution of different atomic weights in a given sample.
-Studying metabolic activity to reflect mental activity has been called “psychoradiology”, a developing field as research map out what markers mean what, how to measure them, and so forth.
+Researchers used “proton magnetic resonance spectroscopy” (H-MRS) to gauge not only the volume of the amygdala (amygdalae, actually, or amygdalas, because there is one on each side), but also metabolic activity in the anterior cingulate cortex (cortices, or cortexes) using spectroscopy, which allows us to infer what molecules are present from analyzing the distribution of different atomic weights in a given sample.
+Studying metabolic activity to reflect mental activity has been called “psychoradiology,” a developing field as researcher map out which markers mean what, how to measure them, and so forth.

 Their findings, while preliminary, are fascinating.
-They found that NAA concentration in the anterior cingulate was increased in PTSD, higher earlier on and less elevated (but still above non-PTSD) is the months passed.
-Previous studies of chronic PTSD lean toward lower-than-average NAA, suggesting that NAA is elevated in early response to trauma in those with PTSD, and an as-yet unexamined process takes place over time and NAA drops.
+They found that NAA concentration in the anterior cingulate was increased in PTSD, higher earlier on and less elevated (but still above non-PTSD) as the months passed.
+Previous studies of chronic PTSD lean toward lower-than-average NAA, suggesting that NAA is elevated in the early response to trauma in those with PTSD, and an as-yet-unexamined process takes place over time, and NAA drops.

-As NAA is higher in other psychiatric conditions and becomes decreased over time (e.g. in depression, schizophrenia, social anxiety disorder), something important is reflected in NAA activity, hypothesized by researchers to be related to increased emotional processing.
-Both amygdala were decreased in size, a finding mirroring many, but not all, previous studies.
-Stress has been shown to reduce amygdala size, but exactly how this happens isn’t clear, especially in the short-term.
+As NAA is higher in other psychiatric conditions and becomes decreased over time (e.g., in depression, schizophrenia, social anxiety disorder), something important is reflected in NAA activity, hypothesized by researchers to be related to increased emotional processing.
+Both amygdalae were decreased in size, a finding mirroring many, but not all, previous studies.
+Stress has been shown to reduce amygdala size, but exactly how this happens isn’t clear, especially in the short term.

 Where are we in understanding and using knowledge of PTSD neuroscience?

-The other markers are important because they may end up being helpful stepping-stones along the path to figuring out what short- and long-term trauma and stress do to the brain.
-In addition, though this is a stretch, the data from this and other research might be used to construct a diagnostic tool specific for PTSD which could help tell PTSD apart from other conditions early on in treatment, and again, to track clinical response as well as point the way to new therapies.
+The other markers are important, because they may end up being helpful stepping-stones along the path to figuring out what short- and long-term trauma and stress do to the brain.
+In addition, though this is a stretch, the data from this and other research might be used to construct a diagnostic tool specific for PTSD, which could help to tell PTSD apart from other conditions early on in treatment and, again, to track clinical response as well as point the way to new therapies.

 Being able to analyze metabolic activity and understand what it means is a key part of the puzzle, along with looking at changes in brain volume and activity based on blood flow.
-All of these approaches can help inform our understanding of altered brain networks, a crucial conceptual tool for seeing the brain as a dynamic, measurable system; as a framework for molding brain activity back to a non-PTSD state (e.g. using targeted neuromodulation like transcranial magnetic stimulation TMS, and other therapeutics); and to help understand how to support and establish resilience.
+All of these approaches can help inform our understanding of altered brain networks, a crucial conceptual tool for seeing the brain as a dynamic, measurable system; as a framework for molding brain activity back to a non-PTSD state (e.g., using targeted neuromodulation, like transcranial magnetic stimulation, or TMS, and other therapeutics); and to help understand how to support and establish resilience.